Adrian Hastings: Academic career

 In 1976 Hastings was appointed to a lectureship in the theology faculty of the University of Aberdeen.
 He was an authority on nations and nationalism.
 In his 1997 book, The Construction of Nationhood, he traced the origins of European nations back to the Middle Ages, arguing for the centrality of Christianity to European national identities.
 According to Hastings, the biblical idea of the ancient Israelite polity, with its fusion of land, people and religious polity... was almost monolithically national" and spread through Europe.

-From 1982–85, he was Professor of Religious Studies at the University of Zimbabwe.
+From 1982 to 1985, he was Professor of Religious Studies at the University of Zimbabwe.
 From 1985 to his retirement in 1996 he was Professor of Theology at the University of Leeds and he was involved in the Leeds University Centre for African Studies.
 From 1985 to 2000 he edited the Journal of Religion in Africa.
 Later in life Hastings was active in raising awareness of the atrocities accompanying the break-up of Yugoslavia and the reassertion of Serbian control over Kosovo.
 He was a founding member of the Alliance to Defend Bosnia-Herzegovina.